proofengineering/coqhammer/README.md

 ---------------------

-Copyright (c) 2017-2018, Lukasz Czajka and Cezary Kaliszyk, University of Innsbruck Distributed under the terms of LGPL 2.1, see the file "LICENSE".
+Copyright (c) 2017-2018, Lukasz Czajka and Cezary Kaliszyk, University of Innsbruck Distributed under the terms of LGPL 2.1, see the file [LICENSE](LICENSE).